-I was excited to learn that the great math educator Constance Kamii is a consultant to the school and would be there the same day I was.
+I recently was fortunate to watch the great math educator Constance Kamii leading professional development with teachers, many of them new.
 Dr. Kamii is the author of many articles and books about math education for young children.
 She studied for 15 years under Jean Piaget, and currently teaches teachers at the University of Alabama.

 Her focus is teaching math to young children, and her constructivist approach runs counter to most mainstream math instruction found in US schools today.
 Her research with real children in real classrooms is impeccable and widely cited, her video casework is undeniable, and she’s read and studied worldwide – especially in Japan and Brazil.